 Globalization has brought countries that were once very far away, closer in all fields, especially the economic one, and there is where Spanish is very relevant, since there are daily trades between Malaysia and many of the Spanish-speaking countries.

-After all that has been said, as well as the capital, in Penang, as the second most important city in the country, we are sure to find thousands of people who already know Why learn Spanish in Penang with Spanish Academy.
+After all that has been said, as well as the capital, in George Town, as the second most important city in the country, we are sure to find thousands of people who already know Why learn Spanish in Penang with Spanish Academy.

 Once again we repeat the economic factor, because this includes tourism, and at the same time, the human relations between different people, cultures and languages.

 Spanish courses in Malaysia

 She knows some places where you can learn Spanish in Kuala Lumpur; she has found many of them in different social networks but she never saw a Spanish school or academy in the city.

 When she lived in Kuala Lumpur, she never saw any Spanish language school, always talking about a physical place.

 We hope that www.spanishacademy.net will give the opportunity to many Malaysians to learn Spanish in Kuala Lumpur and have their Spanish courses in Kuala Lumpur.

 Another big city we have mentioned is Penang.

 To learn Spanish in Penang or to have Spanish Courses in Penang, she doesn’t know any place, school or academy that teaches the language, which seems natural to us because she has never lived there.